felipecrp/felipecrp.github.io/_drafts/knowledge-managenment-on-infrastructure-teams.md

 post I would like to share some thoughts about those barriers and discuss how could we bypass them.

-The first difficult I found deploying kanban in Infrastructure and Security is the lack of literature that talk and explain about the subject regarding those teams.
+The first dificult I found deploying kanban in Infrastructure and Security is the lack of literature that talk and explain about the subject regarding those teams.
 The majority of the books and blog posts keep using development as example.
-However there are some key differences between developers and infrastructure teams.
+However there are some key diffences between developers and infrastructure teams.

-Developers teams generally work toward the development of new features and bug fixes to a software product or project.
-A common board for developers contains three major action columns: doing, testing, and deploying.

-The task goes to doing when the development start.
-After the development, someone responsible to test the new feature would pull the card to testing and check the quality.
-Finally, after all, the developer deploy the code to Quality or Production System and the card is considered finished.

-The second difficult is that it seems more difficult to split infrastructure task into a coarse size that worth track on the board.
-For instance, small incidents would just include overhead to the board if they are managed as a card.
-Huge tasks, like infrastructure epics, could lay forever on the board, which is not the idea of agile.

-The third is the lack of product vision.
-In fact, the product owner is a common role in development teams but it is a misunderstood role for infrastructure teams.
-I would argue that the main product of infrastructure teams is the infrastructure itself.

-The forth is the lack of business client vision.
-The infrastructure team is generally far away from the company client.
-Hence, they lack the vision of urgency and importance that may enable the correct prioritization of the tasks.

-Also, infrastructure teams generally manage contracts, which naturally increase the WIP.
-Some of the project activities are done by the contractors and the infrastructure team just need to track the status and check for quality issues.

-I would categorize infrastructure into three categories:

-  - General tasks - it represents the tasks that the team need to acomplish in order to success.
-  - Incidents and service requests - it represents small and usually urgent tasks that might interrupt the team.
-  - Tracking tasks - it represent General tasks that are handler by other individual contributors, generally contractors.

-The developers work many times are more interchangeable.
+The developers work many times are more interchangable.
 It means that developer team may be working on different features, but the developers are generally sharing at least the development stack, frameworks and programming language.
-Of course there are a lot of complex activities that can be impossible to onboard to inexperienced developers, but by the end of the day, it will be all about complexity and business logic.
+Of course there are a lot of complex activities that can be impossible to onboard to unexperienced developers, but by the end of the day, it will be all about complexity and business logic.
 It is rare to find a developer team that manage several different technologies to develop a system.